srand/jolt/docs/quickstart.rst

 The ``-d toolchain:arch=arm`` command line argument instructs Jolt to overide the default value of the ``arch`` parameter of the ``toolchain`` task.
-The new value changes the identity of the toolchain artifact which will have a rippling effect and trigger a rebuild of all tasks in the dependency tree.
+The new value changes the identity of the toolchain artifact which triggers a rebuild of all depending tasks.